 Do you sometimes experience ruminating thoughts about how things are not the way they should be?
 Or you sometimes feel worried about what is happening in your life?
 Or maybe you are anxious because you want something badly but it is not coming your way?
 Sometimes the negative thoughts pile one after the other...
 But what if these thoughts can actually be helpful and beneficial...

 This is a continuation of a theme I started previously about how positive thinking perpetuates the past.
 On the other hand, negative thinking can help you break free from the past.

 Negative thinking can allow you to confront and face things as they are.
 It further helps you look into the darker side of your own psyche, life and relationships.

 Negative thinking, in this context, is different from rumination and depression.
 What I'm talking about is a form of practical realism.
-This can be seen as a very valid and helpful antidote to the prevalence of magical thinking being promoted nowadays.
+This can be seen as a valid and helpful antidote to the prevalence of magical thinking being promoted nowadays.

 Components of practical realism

 Being careful not to sound to 'coachy' and 'new agey', I can boil it down to three As.

 Awareness - noticing what is going on through neutral and non-judgmental observation.